rtenacity/rtenacity/README.md

 # Hi, I'm Rohan! 👋

 ## 🚀 About Me
 I'm a researcher at High Technology High School.
-I'm interested in the intersection between CS/AI/ML and Physics.
+I'm interested in the intersection between Physics and AI/ML.

 ## 🔗 Links